galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 <!-- Maybe this goes in a comment? -->
 Instead of selecting marker genes, MuSiC gives weights to each gene.
 The weighting scheme is based on cross-subject variation: up-weigh genes with low variation and down-weigh genes with high variation.
 Here we demonstrate step by step with the human pancreas datasets.

-The deconvolution of 89 subjects from Fadista et al. (2014) are preformed with bulk data GSE50244.bulk.eset and single cell reference EMTAB.eset.
-We constrained our estimation on 6 major cell types: alpha, beta, delta, gamma, acinar and ductal, which make up over 90% of the whole islet.
+The deconvolution of 89 subjects from {%cite fadista2014global %} are performed with the bulk data GSE50244 expression set and single cell reference EMTAB.
+The estimation was constrained on 6 major cell types: alpha, beta, delta, gamma, acinar and ductal, which make up over 90% of the whole islet.

 ## Sub-step with **MuSiC**